kcl-lang/kcl-lang.io/blog/2022-09-15-declarative-config-overview/index.md

 Representative technologies of typed KV include:

-- [CUE](https://github.com/cue-lang/cue): The core problem CUE solves is"type checking", which is mainly used in configuration constraintverification scenarios and simple cloud native configuration scenarios.
+- [CUE](https://github.com/cue-lang/cue): The core problem CUE solves is "type checking", which is mainly used in configuration constraint verification scenarios and simple cloud native configuration scenarios.

 #### 1.2.5 Modeled K-V